 I’ve baked in this tin before and in the past have found the cake dry due to the shape of the tin which has some very thin areas, so this time I’ve used my favourite 0% fat Greek yoghurt in the recipe (I loosely followed quantities from and adapted this bundt cake recipe) to keep it moist.

 You could use any type of Greek yoghurt, it doesn’t need to be 0% fat, that was just what I had in the fridge.
 Yoghurt makes cakes lovely and moist, you’ll find several in my archives.

-As for what equipment you need to make this recipe, well a good Nordicware bundt tin is a must, and then a good mixer is also useful when making a larger amount of cake batter than normal.
-These are what I used (note that these are affiliate links and I make a few pennies if you buy using the links, at no extra cost to you):
+As for what equipment you need to make this recipe, well a good Nordicware (or other brand) bundt tin is a must, and then a good stand mixer is also useful when making a larger amount of cake batter than normal.

 So if you need an Easter recipe that everyone will love and will look great in the middle of your table, you should try my Mini Egg Bundt Cake.